codefresh-io/docs.codefresh.io/_docs/installation/runtime-architecture.md

 It receives requests from the the Tunnel Client (tunnel-based) or the ingress controller (ingress-based), and forwards the request URLs to the Application Proxy, and webhooks directly to the Event Sources.

 >Important:
-  The Request Routing Service is available from runtime version 0.0.543 and higher.
+  The Request Routing Service is available from Runtime version 0.0.543 and higher.
-  Older runtime versions are not affected as there is complete backward compatibility, and the ingress controller continues to route incoming requests.
+  Older Runtime versions are not affected as there is complete backward compatibility, and the ingress controller continues to route incoming requests.

 ### Tunnel Server
 Applies only to _tunnel-based_ Hybrid GitOps Runtimes.